-Ghulam Mohammed and Kaifi were also working together in Kamal Amrohi’s dream project, Pakeezah that was taking long in the making.
-In Shama though among the last films of Suraiya, she appears as appealing as always and her voice quality is still at the melodious peak.
-All songs were a delight to listen to and penned very poignantly, using the vocals of Rafi, Suraiya and Suman Kalyanpur.
+Ghulam Mohammed and Kaifi were also working together in Kamal Amrohi’s dream project, Pakeezah that was taking long to finish.
+In Shama, which was among the last films of Suraiya, she appeared as appealing as always and her voice quality was still at its melodious zenith.
+All songs were a delight to listen to and penned poignantly, using the vocals of Rafi, Suraiya and Suman Kalyanpur.

 Zah-e-naseeb ata ki jo dard ki tauba

 woh gham haseen hai jis gham ke zimmedar ho tum

 Dhadakate dil ki tamanna ho mera pyar ho tum (Shama, 1961) Ghulam Mohammed / Suraiya